Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Related Work

 \citet{fan2025program} developed another logic based on Probabilistic Rely-Guarantee \cite{mciver2016probabilistic}.
 While it supports outcome splitting, the program must be re-instrumented to explicitly declare where splitting occurs, whereas in \pcol splitting is purely logical and can be used anywhere. \citeauthor{fan2025program} require postconditions after splitting to be convex; they have a rule similar to \ruleref{Split2}, but not \ruleref{Split1}.
-In addition, their parallel composition rules do not give independence guarantees, and accordingly can only make conclusions about the local distributions of all threads, and not the \emph{joint} distributions of all the variables in global memory.
+In addition, their parallel composition rules do not give independence guarantees, and accordingly can only make conclusions about the local distributions of all threads, and not the \emph{joint} distributions of all the variables in global memory, and programs must be proven to almost surely terminate externally to the logic.
 Their logic is based on an oblivious adversary model---a weaker model than our unrestricted adversary.
 More programs are verifiable in this model, so it is often preferred, however the logic of \citeauthor{fan2025program} can only reason about obliviousness in limited ways, \ie by treating coin flip actions as atomic, so many programs are still out of reach.